 Oakfield Building Surveyors Announce The Launch of New Website

-Beaconsfield, Buckinghamshire, Nov.
-07, 2023 (GLOBE NEWSWIRE) -- Oakfield Chartered Surveyors Ltd, an independently owned firm of RICS Surveyors and Valuers based in Beaconsfield and London, is proud to announce the launch of its new website that aims to bring a fresh and modern approach to Surveying by offering a variety of expert services, such as building surveys, homebuyer reports, defect inspections and reports, party wall matters and valuations.
+Beaconsfield, Buckinghamshire – Oakfield Chartered Surveyors Ltd, an independently owned firm of RICS Surveyors and Valuers based in Beaconsfield and London, is proud to announce the launch of its new website that aims to bring a fresh and modern approach to Surveying by offering a variety of expert services, such as building surveys, homebuyer reports, defect inspections and reports, party wall matters and valuations.

 With over 20 years of property experience in areas including Buckinghamshire, London, Berkshire, Oxfordshire, and Hertfordshire, Oakfield Building Surveyors endeavours for its new website to help each customer on an individual basis by providing up-to-date comprehensive advice for level 2 or 3 building surveys, friendly communication and support, and access to its teams, who are Members of The Royal Institution of Chartered Surveyors (MRICS), the gold standard of surveyors, specialist experience.